bbelderbos/bbelderbos.github.io/_posts/2016-03-08-building-maintainable-software.md

       def __init__(self, url, poststart, postend, sitemap="sitemap.xml"):
         ..

-.. why not passing in blog object that holds all the data, but only causes a single parameter to be passed along?
+Why not passing in blog object that holds all the data, but only causes a single parameter to be passed along?

      ..
-     def __init__(self, blog): # easier to maintain self.url = blog.url
+     def __init__(self, blog):
+      self.url = blog.url
       self.sitemap = blog.sitemap
       ..